The limits of spatial resolution achievable using a 30kHz multibeam sonar: model predictions and field results

 Digital Object Identifier (DOI)

-Clarke, J.E.
-Hughes; Gardner, James; Torresan, Mike; and Mayer, Larry A., "The limits of spatial resolution achievable using a 30kHz multibeam sonar: model predictions and field results" (1998).
-Center for Coastal and Ocean Mapping.
+Hughes Clarke, John E.; Gardner, James V.; Torresan, Mike; and Mayer, Larry A., "The limits of spatial resolution achievable using a 30kHz multibeam sonar: model predictions and field results" (1998).
+IEEE Oceans.
 942.